micantoine/svelte-preprocess-cssmodules/README.md

 ## Import styles from an external stylesheet

 Alternatively, styles can be created into an external file and imported onto a svelte component from the `<script>` tag.
 The name referring to the import can then be used in the markup targetting any existing classname of the stylesheet.

+- The option `parseExternalSylesheet` need to be enabled.
-The css file must follow the convention `FILENAME.module.css` in order to be processed.
+- The css file must follow the convention `FILENAME.module.css` in order to be processed.

 **Note:** *The import option is only meant for stylesheets relative to the component.
 You will have to set your own bundler in order to import *node_modules* packages css files.*